The Dangers of Distracted Driving by Commercial Truck Drivers

 However, these organizations and tools can only facilitate.
 Commercial motor vehicle drivers—like drivers of cars, light trucks, vans, and motorcycles—must take responsibility for setting aside distractions and remaining focused on the task at hand.

-Christopher K, Fletcher has been practicing law since 2009.
+Christopher K. Fletcher has been practicing law since 2009.
 He attended Baylor University School of Law and graduated with a special concentration in Civil Litigation.
-Since then, he has dedicated his career to representing personal injury victims at Simmons and Fletcher, P.C.
-Chris was named a Top 10 Personal Injury Lawyer Under 40 by the National Academy of Personal Injury Attorneys in 2017.
+Since then, he has dedicated his career to representing personal injury victims.
+Chris was named Top 40 Under 40 by the National Trial Lawyers in 2017, 2018 and 2019.